 The Creation of The Abrahamic Blessing

-Understanding the power of sound and prayer, she brought together Fr.
-Ian Elliot Davies from St. Thomas The Apostle Episcopal Church in Hollywood, Cantor Mark Saltzman from Temple Kol Ami in West Hollywood, and Abdelwahab Ben Youcef of the Omar Ibn Al Khattab Foundation in Los Angeles and asked them to try to find a way to blend their sacred calls to prayer and blessings for peace.
-Working faithfully together under Gwynne’s direction to uphold the integrity of all three traditions, they created The Abrahamic Blessing as a poignant expression of the Holy.
+She brought together Fr.
+Ian Elliot Davies from St. Thomas the Apostle Episcopal Church, Cantor Mark Saltzman from Temple Kol Ami and Abdelwahab Ben Youcef of the Omar Ibn Al Khattab Foundation.
+Understanding the power of sound and prayer, Gwynne asked them to find a way to blend their sacred calls to prayer and blessings for peace.
+Working together to uphold the three traditions’ integrity, they created The Abrahamic Blessing as a poignant expression of the Holy.

 The History of Its Presentations

-The first time The Abrahamic Blessing was presented was at All Saints in Pasadena in May of 2008.
-It was acclaimed by many for its profound impact upon the listeners.
+The Abrahamic Blessing premiered at All Saints in May 2008.
+Many praised it for its profound impact on listeners.

-The Abrahamic Blessing was next performed as an interfaith greeting at The General Convention of The Episcopal Church in the United States in July of 2009 before both the House of Deputies and the House of Bishops.
-Many said it was by far the most moving and compelling moment of the Convention.
-This time the Christian voice was chanted by Rev. Peter Rood of Holy Nativity Episcopal Church, Los Angeles voiced the Christian call for this presentation.
+The Blessing was next performed as an interfaith greeting at the 2009 General Convention of The Episcopal Church in the United States.
+Many said it was by far the Convention’s most moving and compelling moment.
+The Rev. Peter Rood, Holy Nativity Episcopal Church, Los Angeles voiced the Christian call for this presentation.

-The Abrahamic Blessing is an example of The Guibord Center’s continuing commitment to find ways to open liturgy in order to make the Holy accessible to all through very real, immediate, present experiences.
+The Abrahamic Blessing is an example of The Guibord Center’s commitment to find ways to make the Holy accessible to all through very real, immediate experiences.